logrange/website/docs/concepts.md

  +--------------------------------------+      +----+
 ```

 Records in the stream, could be read, but not updated.
-New records are always added to the end of the stream, so any stream has FIFO (First-In, First-Out) specific.
+New records are always added to the end of the stream, so any stream has FIFO (First-In, First-Out) record access method.

 ### Record Position
-Each record in a stream has its position, so it could be read by the record position.
+Each record in a stream has its position, so any record could be addressed by the record position.
 The position is encoded into text and usually seems like senseless for human read.
 The examples could be `0000AB12FD093413` or `479ADF00EC938:123409EEE0091` etc.

 The records positions could be copy-pasted to be used in different queries to start reading from the position.
 They must not be modified by user and provided by Logrange for referring to a record in a stream.

 ## Event
 _Event_ is a record, which payload could be decoded into the object with consists of a list of _fields_. _Field_ is the key-value pair.
-Event can contain 2 mandatory fields and 0 or more optional ones.
+Event contains 2 mandatory fields and 0 or more optional ones.
 The mandatory fields are:
 - _ts (timestamp)_ - the field contains a date-time point which associated with the event.
-- _msg (message)_ - a text field, which contains a text with 0 or more characters
+- _msg (message)_ - a text field, which contains a text with 0 or more characters.

 Optional fields are text fields.
 The name of an optional field could not be `ts` or `msg`.